qianglise/openfoam/content/workflow.rst

-An few examples of the dictionaries are shown below:
+A few examples of the dictionaries are shown below:

 .. tabs::